 After conducting thorough market research, the next step is to define practical and achievable goals.
 It provides focus and measurable metrics to evaluate success.
 Companies should consider objectives like increasing brand loyalty, developing a recognizable brand name, or clarifying brand messaging.

-Practical goals should possess specificity, realism, and time-bound attributes to provide clear direction for strategy and execution.
-For instance, aiming to boost customer retention by 5% within a 6-month.
+Practical goals should be specific, realistic, and time-bound to provide clear direction for strategy and execution.
+For instance, aiming to boost customer retention by 5% within 6 months.
 These goals must align with research insights and business priorities.

-Companies also define targets for metrics that demonstrate the impact on finances, such as revenue or market share.
-Setting operational goals like finalizing a new logo or launching updated marketing materials by quarter three helps the project stay on schedule and budget.
+Companies also define targets for metrics that demonstrate financial impact, such as revenue or market share.
+Setting operational goals, such as finalizing a new logo or launching updated marketing materials, by quarter three helps the project stay on schedule and within budget.

 With well-defined and relevant goals, teams can build brand strategies with integrated tactics that move the organization closer to its rebrand vision.
 Clear goals provide motivation and transparency throughout the process for all stakeholders.